Ped Chern-yim

-Thanya Phowichit, better known by the stage name Ped Chern-yim (born June 8, 1954 at Huai Yot District Trang Province) is Thai comedian.
+Thanya Phowichit, better known by the stage name Ped Chern-yim (born June 8, 1954 at Huai Yot District Trang Province) is a Thai comedian.
 He is best known as co-founder of famous comedian group Chern-yim which he also played, and once the president of National Comedy Association of Thailand.
 He was also Vice-Mannger of BEC-TERO.

 Besides working in show business, he also served as football manager for Trang F.C. and Thailand women's national under-19 football team.
 He was also a member of central committee of Football Association of Thailand.